-Formally known as the Convention for the Protection of the Archaeological Heritage of Europe (4) it was originally signed in London in 1969 but was revised in Valletta in 1992.
+Formally known as the Convention for the Protection of the Archaeological Heritage of Europe (ref.
+4) it was originally signed in London in 1969 but was revised in Valletta in 1992.

 Signatories (including the UK) also promise to allow the input of expert archaeologists into the making of planning policies and planning decisions.

-Formally known as the Convention concerning the Protection of the World Cultural and Natural Heritage (5), it was adopted by the United Nations Educational, Scientific and Cultural Organisation (UNESCO) in 1972.
+Formally known as the Convention concerning the Protection of the World Cultural and Natural Heritage (ref.
+5), it was adopted by the United Nations Educational, Scientific and Cultural Organisation (UNESCO) in 1972.

-The UK adheres to the Convention as a member state of UNESCO.
-The convention defines and 'natural heritage' and sets out a framework for the identification and designation of cultural or natural heritage sites of outstanding universal value as World Heritage Sites.
+The UK adheres to the convention as a member state of UNESCO.
+The convention defines 'natural heritage' and sets out a framework for the identification and designation of cultural or natural heritage sites of outstanding universal value as World Heritage Sites.
 Find more information on World Heritage Sites in England.

 The Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict 1954 was adopted as a result of the massive physical destruction suffered during the Second World War and calls for a system of general and enhanced protection of cultural property in the event of international or non-international armed conflict.
 The Convention was followed by two Protocols (1954 and 1999).
 The UK signed the Convention in 1954 and ratified it on 12 September 2017.
 The protection of cultural property in the event of armed conflict can be found in;